Chicken Teriyaki Stir Fry Recipe

 - Teriyaki sauce: I use my homemade teriyaki sauce recipe, but bottled is fine in a pinch.

-I love making the full version with my homemade teriyaki sauce, but there are plenty of ways to make this even faster:
+I love making chicken teriyaki stir fry with my homemade teriyaki sauce, but there are plenty of ways to make this even faster:

 - Use bottled teriyaki sauce for a quick weeknight option.